Bioconductor/bioconductor.org/README.updatingRubyOrGems.md

 ### Merge the git branches and test locally again

 This may seem like overkill but feel like it is a good precautionary step.
-Once The testing branch is debugged locally, Merge the local testing branch into master.
+Once The testing branch is debugged locally, Merge the local testing branch into devel.

 ```
-git checkout master
+git checkout devel
 git merge updatingRubyTesting
 ```
 Make sure the Gemfile.lock was updated to the most recent versions of everything